 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and friends, and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books!

 Here are the back issues.

-The lignans in the bran that help prevent breast cancer, and the vitamin E that is a natural anticoagulant alone make the journey worthwhile.
+The lignans in the bran that help prevent breast tumours, and the vitamin E that is a natural anticoagulant alone make the journey worthwhile.
 Renowned cardiologist Wilfred Shute says that heart attacks were extremely rare prior to the milling of wheat.
-We either spend time on finding and preparing healthy food, or we spend a lot more time consulting doctors!
+We either spend time on finding and preparing healthy food, or we spend a lot more time consulting doctors.

 Mopping up pesto and hummus with real bread after a hearty meal is so finger-licking good.
 Storing wheat is worth a thought for those serious about their food.

 At the heart of the matter is the difference between real and fake bread; the former is praised in the scientific media.
 Whole grains are extremely good for us; those refined shockingly bad.

 Sourdough September is a movement in Britain seeking to bring back bread that is tasty and nutritious; a loaf that is interesting and won't make us fat.

 When browsing use right click and Open Link in New Tab, or you may get a bad gateway signal.

 Did you find this page interesting?
 How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.